KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Introduction

-However, as with classical kNN, this approach suffers from the curse of dimensionality—a well-documented issue in high-dimensional spaces where distances become less informative \cite{koppen2000curse}.
-In traditional machine learning, this problem is often addressed by assuming a structured hypothesis class (e.g., linear models), which effectively reduces the model complexity and improves generalization guarantees with fewer samples.
-This motivates our central theoretical question in the ICL context: \emph{“Can we design an example selection algorithm—i.e., a retriever—that, given a user query, operates under a structured modeling assumption to improve selection quality?”} Such an information-theoretic modeling-driven approach can not only mitigate the limitations of high-dimensional retrieval but also implicitly encourage diversity among selected examples - another desirable property for generalization in ICL.
+Motivated by data-scarce settings and the need for task generalization, we focus on common and practical scenarios where the exemplar retriever is frozen and non-trainable.
+Among unsupervised retrieval methods, the most widely used is KATE \citep{liu2021makes}, which pioneered a nearest neighbor (kNN)-based strategy for selecting in-context examples.
+Such methods retrieve examples most similar to the query using pretrained embeddings.
+However, as with classical kNN methods, similarity-based retrieval in high-dimensional embedding spaces inherits well-known limitations -- pairwise distances can become less discriminative and more sensitive to noise \citep{beyer1999nearest}.
+As a result, nearest neighbors may not reliably correspond to the most informative examples for prediction.
+In machine learning, this problem is often addressed by assuming a structured hypothesis class (e.g., linear models), thereby reducing model complexity and improving generalization guarantees with fewer samples.
+This motivates our central theoretical question in the ICL problem: \emph{“Can we design an example selection algorithm—i.e., a retriever—that, given a user query, operates under a structured modeling assumption to improve selection quality?”} By incorporating modeling structure into retrieval, we move beyond purely distance-based heuristics and instead select examples that are informative for prediction as well as promote diversity among the selected set.

-From a theoretical standpoint, we model the LLM as a function that behaves linearly in its input, and the goal of ICL in the context of LLMs translates to algorithmically selecting a small number of datapoints to train the linear model (conditioned on an input test query).

-Suppose we are given a high-quality example bank of $n$ labeled datapoints.
-For a specific $d$-dimensional user query $\fl{z}$, we consider the following core problem: \emph{“Given a test point $\fl{z}$ and an example bank ${(\fl{x}_i, y_i)}_{i=1}^n \in \mathbb{R}^d\times \mathbb{R}$, which $k$ examples should be selected to train a linear model such that the prediction error on $z\in\mathbb{R}^d$ is minimized?”} Note that a selection algorithm for the aforementioned problem can be directly used for selecting ICL examples for LLMs. \footnote{In fact, if we were using kNN to predict the response for $\mathbf{z}$, then the selected datapoints would have been the $k-$nearest datapoints to $\fl{z}$.
-This is also the intuition for choosing examples in KATE \cite{liu2021makes}.}

-Theoretically speaking, this departs from standard learning-theoretic goals, which typically aim for generalization over a distribution of test points.
-In contrast, we focus on query-specific generalization, i.e., training a model that performs well on a single (and potentially arbitrary) test query using a carefully selected subset of training examples.
-For the linear model, we derive a surrogate loss objective that quantifies this query-specific prediction error and show that this objective is approximately submodular.
-This key structural insight allows us to apply a greedy selection algorithm with a provable $1 - e^{-\gamma}$ approximation guarantee relative to the optimal subset - here $\gamma\in (0,1)$ is the approximate sub-modularity ratio of the objective given the example bank.